2019 Fresno shooting

 Mass shooting in California, U.S.

-On November 17, 2019, a mass shooting occurred at a Fresno, California football watch party with 35 to 40 attendees where four people were fatally shot and six others were injured.
+On November 17, 2019, a mass shooting occurred at a Fresno, California, United States, football watch party with 35 to 40 attendees where four people were fatally shot and six others were injured.

 Incident

 The shooting happened in a backyard of a home when a group of friends and families were holding a football watch party, to watch the game between the Los Angeles Rams and the Chicago Bears.
 The party was composed of about 35 to 40 friends and family members of the home owner in attendance.
 At some point during the party the women and children attending the party had moved inside to watch TV, while 16 men stayed outside to continue watching the football game.
 At least two suspects snuck through an unlocked gate of the home around 6:00 pm PST and opened fire indiscriminately before they fled on foot.

 Victims

 The deceased victims were all men between the ages of 23 and 40 years old.
 Three men were pronounced dead at the scene while another was transported to Community Regional Medical Center where he died of his injuries.
 Two of the deceased were well-known Southeast Asian singers.

 Five others were treated with non-life-threatening wounds at the same hospital while another was treated at a different hospital.
 The surviving victims are men between the ages of 28 and 36.
 All of the victims are members of the Hmong community in Fresno.
 The Fresno area is home to the largest Hmong population in California and the second-largest in the United States.
 Their community expressed sadness and bewilderment.